-Revenue type Nature, timing of satisfaction of performance obligations and significant payment terms Hire purchase sales Hire purchase agreements where substantially all the risks and rewards are considered to have transferred to the customer are recognised as sale of goods and as a finance lease transaction.
+Revenue type Nature, timing of satisfaction of performance obligations and significant payment terms After sales servicing of vehicles After sales servicing of vehicles is recognised as the services are being rendered.
+The revenue is measured at the transaction price agreed under the contract.
+In most cases, the consideration is due when services have been rendered to the satisfaction of the customer.
+While deferred payment terms may be agreed in rare circumstances, the deferral never exceeds twelve months.
+The transaction price is therefore not adjusted for the effects of a significant financing component.
+Hire purchase sales Hire purchase agreements where substantially all the risks and rewards are considered to have transferred to the customer are recognised as sale of goods and as a finance lease transaction.
 The income from the sale of goods is recognised according to 'sale of goods' above and the finance lease transaction is recognised based on the net present value of the future cash flows over the term of the agreement using the effective interest method.
 The loan servicing fees is charged upfront in the contract, with the performance obligation being the ongoing servicing of the finance lease over its life.
 The administration fee income is recognized on a straight-line basis as the performance obligation is satisfied over the term of the finance contract.
 These fees are initially recognized as a contract liability and then recognized as revenue over the life of the loan as the services are performed.
-Sale of foreign currencies and Revenue is recognized to the extent that it is probable that the economic benefit will flow to the entity and the revenue can be reliably measured.
-The following specific recognition criteria must also be met before revenue is recognized: commission income Revenue from sale of foreign currencies is recognized at the point of sale.
-Commission income on services and facilities are recognized when services are rendered.
+Sale of foreign currencies Revenue is recognized to the extent that it is probable that the economic benefit will flow to the entity and the revenue can be reliably measured.
+The following specific recognition criteria must also be met before revenue is recognized: and commission Revenue from sale of foreign currencies is recognized at the point of sale. income Commission income on services and facilities are recognized when services are rendered.